parallelchain-io/parallelchain-docs/docs/for_users/xperience_browser_extension/create_account.md

    2. Click the download icon beside your wallet address to start the download.
    3. Store the JSON file securely.
 You can open the file with any text editor, like Notepad or Microsoft Word.

-!!! note
+!!!
+Note
     If you wish to recover your account on another wallet, you can do so by importing your accounts.
-Refer to the steps in [Importing Your Account with Public & Private Keys]() or [Importing Your Account with a JSON File]().
+Refer to the steps in [Importing Account](#importing-account).

 ## Importing Account